-This year is the last year of the 30% federal solar tax credit.
-In 2020, this lucrative incentive begins to drop—first to 26%, then 22% by 2021 before landing at a permanent 10% in 2022.
-The good news is that there's still time to lock in the 30% rate if you are able to achieve a few key milestones before the end of 2019.
+This year is the only year of the 26% federal solar tax credit.
+In 2021, this lucrative incentive will drop again—to 22% before landing at a permanent 10% in 2022.
+The good news is that there's still time to lock in the 26% rate if you are able to achieve a few key milestones before the end of 2020.
 To learn more check out our blog, "Why You Should Act NOW for the Solar Tax Credit," or contact us (soon!) for a free consultation.

 3. Secure an investment that will last for decades

 25 years is a very long time, and yet that’s also the average warranty of most modern-day solar panels.
 Even after their warranties expire, today's solar panels are expected to produce reliably for 30-40 years.
 That’s decades of clean, inexpensive, and green energy and reliable performance well beyond the ROI period for the initial investment.

 4. Increase employee satisfaction

 According to Inc.com, sustainability in the work place has been shown to improve employee engagement, satisfaction, and productivity.
 Adding solar to your organization, whether it be through a more traditional roof mount or with solar carports (employees and customers love shaded parking!), is a great way to add a sustainability initiative and appeal to a growing environmentally-aware workforce.
 While saving money through producing your own energy, you could also add to your bottom line through having more productive employees, completing more tasks in less time, and boosting the overall morale of your organization.

 5. Positive impact on the environment, community, and your reputation